Recycling Initiative Competitive Funding Project Grants

 To apply for a grant:

-All entities awarded Grant Funds will be required to complete a Grant Project Completion Form to be completed and mailed to our office by February 1, 2021 Be sure to attach a copy of all receipts and photos as required.
+All entities awarded Grant Funds will be required to complete a Grant Project Completion Form PDF format (or Grant Project Completion Form in Fillable Format ) to be completed and mailed to our office within 120 days of project completion and no later than February 1, 2022 Be sure to attach a copy of all receipts and photos as required.
 Any organization/entity not completing this required form may be required to return all awarded grant funds and forfeits their right to apply the following grant awarding year.

 For assistance or more information you may contact us.